-Over the past three years we have hosted the Vienna Boys Choir, Chanticleer, and New York Polyphony.
-Our interns have left us to go on to become church music specialists for all denominations.
+Over the past few years we have hosted the Vienna Boys Choir, Chanticleer, and New York Polyphony in concerts for our greater community, and our John Ellis Interns have left us to go on to become church music specialists for all denominations.
 They are the light of our future.

-Through the financial help of the Butterfly Project developed by Holy Spirit's Social Concerns committee, we produced a CD that is being used specifically for hospice situations.
-It seems to have taken off on its own wings, and is now being used for meditation, sleep and to alleviate the stresses of our hectic world.
-The board agreed that it would be inappropriate to sell the CD so we have been donating it: first to all Hospice facilities in Montana, and next to any person who has a need.
+Through the financial help of the Butterfly Grants developed by Holy Spirit's Social Concerns committee, we produced a CD that is being used specifically for hospice situations.
+It seems to have taken off on its own wings and is now being used for meditation, sleep and to alleviate the stresses of our hectic world.
+The board agreed that it would be inappropriate to sell the CD, so we have been donating it: first to all hospice facilities in Montana and next to any person who has a need.
 Generous, kind people who love this music have donated funds in order to keep this project viable.
-To date we have given away over 600 copies.
-If you or a friend has a need for this CD just ask Judy in the office, or send an email to .
+To date CDs are now in use from California to Maine!